RefurbishedCommodore/Peripherals/Disk Drives/Amiga Internal Drive/Panasonic/Ser.No. 327805/README.md

     <img src="Images/Dis04.jpeg" alt="Description" width="800">
 </p>

-(MARK START)

-To remove the inner floppy tray the eject button metal tab (now without the plastic button itself) needs to be pressed inwards.
+To remove the inner floppy tray, the eject button metal tab (now without the plastic button attached) needs to be pressed inward.

 <p align="center">
     <img src="Images/Dis05.jpeg" alt="Description" width="800">
 </p>

-With some care, the front of floppy tray can be lifted from the base.
-Be VERY careul to not loose any of the small metal wheels (and spacers).
+With some care, the front of the floppy tray can be lifted from the base.
+Be VERY careful not to lose any of the small metal wheels (and spacers).
 These are tiny!

 <p align="center">
     <img src="Images/Dis06.jpeg" alt="Description" width="800">
 </p>

 Something to note: there are four metal wheels, but only two spacers.
-They are distributed as shown in the picture below.
+They are arranged as shown in the picture below.

 <p align="center" float="left">
     <img src="Images/Dis07.jpeg" alt="Description" width="400">
     <img src="Images/Dis08.jpeg" alt="Description" width="449">
 </p>

-With the tray out of the way we are getting closer to the final disassembly.
-But there is still a last metal shield which needs to be removed.
-There are two things to notice when removing this last shield.
-First, there is a plastic "lever" which needs to be carefully removed (see top left arrow).
-Second, there are two small springs which needs to be removed also.
+With the tray out of the way, we are getting closer to the final disassembly.
+However, there is still one last metal shield that needs to be removed.
+There are two things to note when removing this shield.
+First, there is a plastic "lever" that needs to be carefully removed (see top left arrow).
+Second, there are two small springs that also need to be removed.

 <p align="center">
     <img src="Images/Dis09.jpeg" alt="Description" width="800">
 </p>

-First the plastic "lever" is removed.
-This is done by first removing the split plastic ring, then the special formed spring and finally the plastic "lever" itself.
-See pictures below.
+First, the plastic "lever" is removed.
+This is done by first removing the split plastic ring, then the specially formed spring, and finally the plastic "lever" itself.
+See the pictures below.

 <p align="center" float="left">
     <img src="Images/Dis10.jpeg" alt="Description" width="466">